 The 2006 Bucella Cabernet Sauvignon is dark crimson in color.
 The elegant bouquet has notes of earthiness and a floral quality – almost dried rose petal which opens up to notes of chocolate over time.
 The palate is well focused with a core of ripe fruit – black cherry, blackberry and blueberry.
 The mouth feel is soft and rounded with balanced delicate tannins and just a touch of vanilla on the finish.
 Some of the Napa Cabernet Sauvignon wines we have tried over the years have a fairly consistent nose over time even as the wine opens.
 The beauty of this wine is how complex it is and how it changes over time both in aromas and on the palate.
 It is these layers that reveal themselves as the wine breathes.
 Great acidity, lively fruit and good anchoring structure ensure that this wine will age well.

 Their wines are premium and in high demand – at the time of this review their mailing list is still open but is filling up rather quickly; their total production is merely 1200 cases.
 You can also find their wine locally at high end wine merchants including ACME Wine Shop in St. Helena.

 And serious wine enthusiasts can make an appointment at their tasting room/winery located in a business park in the southern city limits of Napa.
-The wines are selectively distributed in an number of states including at restaurants.
-For more information and to signup for their mailing list visit: www.buccellawines.com.
-Members are given allocation access to current release wines immediately upon signup and three year verticals of select library wines.
-Their wines are sold in 3-pack minimums other then the large format bottles.,
+The wines are selectively distributed in a number of states including at restaurants.
+For more information and to sign up for their mailing list visit: www.buccellawines.com.
+Members are given allocation access to current release wines immediately upon signup and three-year verticals of select library wines.
+Their wines are sold in 3-pack minimums other than the large format bottles.,